google/flink-connector-gcp/connectors/bigtable/README.md

     .build();
 ```

 In this mode, all fields except `RowKeyField` must be Rows.
-The Row name represent the Column Family.
+The Row name represents the Column Family.
 For example:

 *   `key` (String)
 *   `family1` (contains fields like `name` (String), `age` (Integer))